The Case for Carbon

 Humic DG CharX can be used at seeding, aerification, and throughout the growing season to improve both the chemical and physical properties of soil.

-© 2020 The Andersons logo is a registered trademark of The Andersons, Inc. Humic DG and CharX are trademarks of The Andersons, Inc. Ultramate is a registered trademark of The Andersons, Inc.
+© 2022 The Andersons logo is a registered trademark of The Andersons, Inc. Humic DG, CharX, PCHCU and HCAS are trademarks of The Andersons, Inc.